inpsyde/vip-composer-plugin/README.md

 Sometimes it is also desirable to directly push the changes from local environment.

 This could be achieved via the `--push` option.
-By option is different form `--deploy` by the fact that the latter will only run tasks that are relevant for _remote_ server (e.g. always skipping WP install, VIP MU plugins download...) so it is a good choice to deploy from a CI.
+Using this option is different from `--deploy` by the fact that the latter will only run tasks that are relevant for _remote_ server (e.g. always skipping WP install, VIP MU plugins download...) so it is a good choice to deploy from a CI.
 By using `--local --push` the command will update the development environment  and **also** push changes to remote repo.

-Git configuration (URL and branch) applies when using `--git` or `--push` in the same way they do when using `--deploy`.
+Git configuration (URL and branch) applies when using either `--git` or `--push` in the same way they do when using `--deploy`.

 Example: